marrokyoung/SteamAchievementManager-Updated/SAM.Service/README.md

 Bundles `upload/net48` into `resources/sam-service` inside the packaged app.

 ## Troubleshooting
-- “Access Denied” when starting: run the `netsh http add urlacl ...` command once as Administrator.
+- "Access Denied" when starting: run the `netsh http add urlacl ...` command once as Administrator.
-- “SAM_API_TOKEN environment variable must be set”: set the token before starting.
+- "SAM_API_TOKEN environment variable must be set": set the token before starting.
-- “Steam not running or initialization failed”: start Steam and ensure you are logged in.
+- "Steam not running or initialization failed": start Steam and ensure you are logged in.
 - 401 Unauthorized: ensure `X-SAM-Auth` matches `SAM_API_TOKEN`.

 ## Manual development run (service only)